ericfilippi/eedomus-connexoon-tahoma/readme_en.md

 ![image capteur](https://raw.githubusercontent.com/ericfilippi/eedomus-connexoon-tahoma/main/img/logo_connexoon.png "Paramétrage capteur")

 # Plugin Somfy V3.1.0
-Bridge entre la box eedomus et le cloud SOMFY via les boxes Tahoma et Connexoon
+Bridge between eedomus box and SOMFY cloud via the Tahoma and Connexoon boxes

 # Sommaire

 1. Introduction

-2. Première utilisation
+2. First use

-3. Création d'un périphérique
+3. Device creation

-   3.1 Equipement Somfy reconnu
+   3.1 Known Somfy device

-   3.2 Equipement Somfy non reconnu
+   3.2 Unknown Somfy device

-   3.3 Pilotage de plusieurs équipements Somfy avec un seul périphérique eedomus
+   3.3 Control of several Somfy devices with a single eedomus device

 4. Migration

-5. Outils pratiques
+5. Tools

-6. Déblocage du plugin
+6. Unblocking the plugin

-7. Historique des versions
+7. Version history

 # 1. Introduction

-Ce plugin permet de contrôler certains équipements SOMFY.
-Il est nécessaire pour cela de posséder un bridge Connexoon ou une box Tahoma, et d'avoir associé ses équipements au bridge via l'application mobile Connexoon ou Tahoma de SOMFY.
+This plugin is used to control some SOMFY equipments.
+To do so, you need to have a Connexoon bridge or a Tahoma box, and have included your devices via the SOMFY Connexoon or Tahoma mobile application.

-**Attention** : l'installation du plugin s'effectue uniquement en étant connecté sur le même réseau que votre box eedomus !
+**Caution** : the plugin can only be installed by being connected to the same network as your eedomus box!

-La version 3 du plugin utilise un capteur d'état (le Master Data) qu'il est nécessaire d'installer pour bénéficier de toutes les fonctionnalités.
+Version 3 of the plugin uses a state sensor (the Master Data) which must be installed to get full functionalities.

-La version 3 est normalement compatible avec les versions 1 et 2.
-Toutefois, afin d'éviter tout problème en production et de permettre une migration "en douceur", le nom du script a été modifié.
-Suivez attentivement les étapes du chapitre 4.
+Version 3 is normally compatible with versions 1 and 2.
+However, in order to avoid any problems in production and to allow a "smooth" migration, the name of the script has been changed.
+Carefully follow the steps in chapter 4.

-**qui est TeamListeSomfy ?**
+**who is TeamListeSomfy ?**

-- @Pat : créateur du script initial v1
+- @Pat: creator of the initial script v1
-- @herric : script v2, v3, graphismes et tests
+- @herric: script v2, v3, graphics and tests
-- @dommarion : nouveaux équipements, json v3, graphismes et tests
+- @dommarion: new equipment, json v3, graphics and tests
-- @dom54 et @sev : nouveaux équipements et tests
+- @ dom54 and @sev: new equipment and tests

-Dans ce document on nomme :
+In this document we name:

-**Périphérique** pour eedomus
+**Device** for eedomus

-**Equipement Somfy** pour Somfy
+**Somfy equipment** for Somfy

-**Master Data** pour le capteur d'état du cloud Somfy
+**Master Data** for the Somfy cloud status sensor

-# 2. Première utilisation
+# 2. First use

-**Important** : Lors de l'installation d'un périphérique, vous devrez renseigner l'adresse de l'équipement correspondant.
-Pour cela, cliquez sur le lien et renseignez vos identifiants SOMFY.
+**Important** : When installing a Device, you will need to enter the address of the corresponding equipment.
+To do this, click on the link and enter your SOMFY identifiers.

-La liste des équipements Somfy connectés à votre box SOMFY est affichée, veillez à bien conserver cette liste (copier/coller dans un fichier et sauvegarde pour utilisation ultérieure).
+The list of Somfy equipment connected to your SOMFY box is displayed, be sure to keep this list (copy / paste into a file and save for later use).

 ![image lien](https://raw.githubusercontent.com/ericfilippi/eedomus-connexoon-tahoma/main/capture/lien.jpg)

-Avant de créer vos périphériques, installez le Master Data (à n'installer qu'une seule fois) :
+Before creating your devices, install the Master Data (to be installed only once):

-**Adresse du Master data** : C'est le PIN de votre box Somfy (situé sur l'étiquette sous la box) que vous retrouvez également dans la liste des gateways :
+**Adresse du Master data** : This is the PIN of your Somfy box (located on the label under the box) that you also find in the gateways list:

 ![image capteur](https://raw.githubusercontent.com/ericfilippi/eedomus-connexoon-tahoma/main/capture/Master-Data.jpg)

-Ce Master Data a pour fonction :
+The Master Data has the following functions:

-- d'indiquer l'état de la connexion avec le cloud SOMFY et les box Connexoon/Tahoma
+- indicates the state of the connection between the SOMFY cloud and the Connexoon / Tahoma boxes
-- d'assurer le retour d'état des commandes envoyées par eedomus vers SOMFY
+- get the feedback status of orders sent by eedomus to SOMFY
-- de mettre à jour les périphériques eedomus suite à une action directe IO (RTS ne supporte pas le retour d'état)
+- updates eedomus devices following a direct IO action (RTS does not support feedback status)
-- de bloquer/débloquer les requêtes au cloud SOMFY pour éviter les blacklistages
+- block / unblock requests to the SOMFY cloud to avoid blacklists

-A la première utilisation, le Master Data peut mettre plusieurs minutes à s'initialiser.
-Puis, il se met à jour toutes les minutes.
+On first use, the master data may take several minutes to initialize.
+Then, it updates every minute.

-**Important** : La fréquence de polling doit absolument rester réglée à 1 minute en raison du fonctionnement interne de l'API somfy et du script (au-delà,  à chaque polling, le cloud SOMFY va forcer un re-login et le script va procéder à un setup complet).
+**Important** : The polling frequency must absolutely remain set to 1 minute due to the somfy API and the plugin internal logic (otherwise, at each polling, the SOMFY cloud will force a re-login and the script will proceed to a full devices setup).

-## 2.1 Valeurs
+## 2.1 Values

 ![image lien](https://raw.githubusercontent.com/ericfilippi/eedomus-connexoon-tahoma/main/capture/valeurs_capteur.jpg)

-## 2.2 Commandes
+## 2.2 Commands

 ![image Master Data](https://raw.githubusercontent.com/ericfilippi/eedomus-connexoon-tahoma/main/capture/Master-Data-2.jpg)

-- Pause : met le Master Data en pause (voir chapitre 5)
+- Pause: set the master data on pause (see chapter 5)
-- Reset verrouillage/pause : réinitialisation des valeurs et retour à un fonctionnement normal (voir chapitres 5 et 6)
+- Reset verrouillage/pause: reset values and return to normal operation (see chapters 5 and 6)
-- Reset global : réinitialisation générale de tous les équipements (voit chapitre 5)
+- Reset global: general reset of all devices (see chapter 5)

 # 3. Création d'un périphérique